seungminl1998/ThesisPRJ/2022.September/README.md

                 $hashtagTopMedia = makeApiCall( $hashtagTopMediaEndpoint, 'GET', $hashtagTopMediaParams );
 ?>
 ```
 The code above is used to call the top media with the hashtag that the user searched for.
+We use the hashtagID and append it to the endpoint.
+Then, we assign the required parameters which are the user ID, access token of the authenticated user and the fields that we need.
+We need the ID of the post, caption, the children images, comment count, like count, the media type and the media link.
+After we assign the parameters, we make the API call.
+The API will return the result in JSON format.